lazerfocused/rain-sdk-android/docs/TURNKEY_SUPPORT.md

 # Turnkey Support

-Rain SDK for Android supports [Turnkey](https://turnkey.com) as a wallet provider, alongside the existing Portal MPC integration.
-Turnkey authentication (passkeys, OAuth, OTP, auth proxy) happens **outside** Rain — the host app uses the official [Turnkey Kotlin SDK](https://docs.turnkey.com/sdks/kotlin/getting-started) to authenticate the user and then hands the live `TurnkeyContext` to Rain for wallet operations.
+Rain SDK for Android supports [Turnkey](https://turnkey.com) as a wallet provider, alongside the Portal MPC adapter.
+Turnkey ships as the `TurnkeyProvider` adapter, which currently lives inside the `rain-core` module (package `com.rain.sdk.turnkey`).
+Turnkey authentication (passkeys, OAuth, OTP, auth proxy) happens **outside** Rain — the host app uses the official [Turnkey Kotlin SDK](https://docs.turnkey.com/sdks/kotlin/getting-started) to authenticate the user and then hands the live `TurnkeyContext` to Rain via `TurnkeyConfig` for wallet operations.

 ## Requirements